dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:source:picklist:generatepatch`

-Search picklist fields inside project and create a static resource file with picklist fields, used to solve the picklist upgrade issue in dx unlock package
+Search picklist fields from Standatd/ custom objects inside project and create a static resource file with picklist fields, used to solve the picklist upgrade issue in dx unlock package.
+Custom metadata picklist fields will be ignored.

 ```
 USAGE